muldon/customer-rewards/README.md

 ## JUnit tests
 Two test classes are available.
-First, the *RewardsTest* class illustrate two purchase scenarios, where one is the one given in the challenge.
+First, the *RewardsTest* class illustrate two purchase scenarios, where the first is the one given in the challenge.
 Second, the *OrdersTest* class contains several usual methods in a real app, such as CRUD methods, a search with filters containing pagination parameters (commonly used in tables), the change of an order status, etc. The tests are usually part of a CI/CD process.

 ## CI/CD